SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/monitoring-and-controlling-devices.md

 #### To manually set failed bulk operations to successful

-You may manually set a failed bulk operation to successful.
+You may manually set a failed bulk operation to the status SUCCESSFUL.

 To do so, click the menu icon to the right of the bulk operation, then click **Set operation to successful**.